128technology/docs/docs/intro_installation_bootable_media.md

 5. The **Advanced** button allows you to specify the number of CPU cores to be allocated for running your 128T routing software.
 The **Advanced** selection is only available when configuring a 128T Router.
    :::info
    This is only recommended for experienced users.
-This setting is intended to optimize the forwarding capabilites of the 128T Router beyond the default settings for the target platform.
+This setting is intended to optimize the forwarding capabilities of the 128T Router beyond the default settings for the target platform.
    :::

 6. On the **Password Setup** screen, create a password for the 128T Admin user.
 The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, and cannot repeat characters more than 3 times.